Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 Instead of reusing your coffee pods, remove the used granules and refill your pods with fresh coffee grounds.
 It will be just like brewing a new pod.

-You could also buy reusable coffee pods and minimize waste.
-Unlike the plastic packaging of single-use capsules, reusable pods are metallic and more durable for repeated use.
+Unlike the plastic packaging of single-use capsules, reusable pods are made of metal and are more durable for repeated use.

 Use coffee grounds as fertilizer